ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts – Text-books, Test Series, and Techniques.

 (1) Text-books: How to use effectively under ClearIAS TTT Approach?

-In the age of the internet, aspirants commit the mistake of not paying enough attention to textbooks.
-Some even think to ‘save’ money by depending only on free youtube videos, pirated-pdfs, or coaching class notes.
-However, this is clearly a bad strategy which will not help you.
+In the age of the internet, aspirants commit the mistake of not paying enough attention to textbooks.ย Some even think of ‘saving’ money by depending only on free youtube videos, pirated pdfs, or coaching class notes.
+However, this is clearly a bad strategy that will not help you.

-While good youtube videos or notes can supplement your learning, these are never a replacement of the books you need for your preparation.
+While good youtube videos or notes can supplement your learning, these are never a replacement for the books you need for your preparation.

-Now, which are the books on which you should invest?
+Now, which are the books in which you should invest?

-Check ClearIAS Books section.
-We keep updating this section whenever we find a good book which will make aspirants learning easy.
+Check the ClearIAS Books section.
+We keep updating this section whenever we find a good book that will make aspirants learning easy.

-Ideally, you should start your preparation from NCERT books and then move on to standard reference text-books.
+Ideally, you should start your preparation with NCERT books and then move on to standard reference textbooks.

 You can get a bundle of 40 NCERT Books useful for UPSC Preparation (Class 6-12 NCERTs (on subjects like History, Geography, Political Science, Science etc) from Amazon.
 Most aspirants prefer this set to start preparation.
 We recommend this as a great choice to start your preparation.

-To get the recommended standard reference textbooks, even though there is no bundle, you can pick books from ClearIAS book list and add to the cart on Amazon.
+To get the recommended standard reference textbooks, even though there is no bundle, you can pick books from theย ClearIAS book list and add them to the cart on Amazon.

-Keep referring additional books once your fundamentals are strong.
-Don’t stop your learning with just 1-2 books.
-Remember that unlike school exams, UPSC will not stick to just one book.
+Keep referring to additional books once your fundamentals are strong.
+Don’t stop learning with just 1-2 books.
+Remember that, unlike school exams, UPSC will not stick to just one book.
 The Commission asks from a variety of sources.
 So, expand your learning horizon.

-Don’t fall into the trap of just depending on free/pirated notes of Coaching Centers.
+Don’t fall into the trap of just depending on free/pirated notes from Coaching Centers.
 These materials may contain many errors.
 Besides, these won’t be sufficient to get authoritative information.

 (2) Test Series: How to use effectively under ClearIAS TTT Approach?